 Suburban Rescue Company continued to handle rescue services as well as medical services until 1993.
 Due to a change in the state law, a fire truck is required to be dispatched in a rescue situation.
 At that time, Suburban’s Rescue Truck was sold to Palmer Township for an additional apparatus to be used by the Palmer Township Fire Department.
 After the departure of the Rescue Truck the organization focused mainly on their medical services.
 The non-profit organization Suburban Rescue Company was then incorporated and renamed Suburban Emergency Medical Services.

 2000- PRESENT DAY

 In 2003, Suburban took a giant leap forward and was awarded a contract to provide 9-1-1 services in Monroe County for Stroudsburg, East Stroudsburg, Stroud Township, and vicinity.

 In 2004 employees of Suburban EMS were recruited and trained to create our local strike team.
 This team consists of five members of our medical staff, whom are specially trained to handle any austere or hostile environment.
 Currently our strike team consists of all paramedics but EMT’s can join as well.
 This team of people acts as a mobile emergency medical service that lends a hand where ever help is needed.
 Our strike team has assisted in evacuation of towns, relocating residents to a safe house or shelter, debris and wreckage clean up and provided medical attention to people in need.
 Our strike team has been deployed four times to major disaster areas from the past three destructive hurricanes; Katrina, Gustav, and Ike.
 The strike team is also helpful locally waiting on stand-by during the winter, in case of a major snow storm or ice storm.

 In 2005, Suburban EMS signed an agreement to take over business management responsibilities for the Medic 9 Paramedic Services which led to a business merger in 2008.
-This move increased Suburban’s coverage area to include Tatamy, Pen Argyl, Bangor, East Bangor, Roseto, Forks Township, Washington Township, Plainfield Township (ALS ONLY), Portland (ALS ONLY) Upper Mount Bethel (ALS ONLY) and Lower Mount Bethel.
+This move increased Suburban’s coverage area to include Tatamy, Pen Argyl, Bangor, East Bangor, Roseto, Forks Township (ALS ONLY), Washington Township, Plainfield Township (ALS ONLY), Portland (ALS ONLY) Upper Mount Bethel (ALS ONLY) and Lower Mount Bethel.